EMODnet/EMODnet-Biology-Interpolation-SeaBirds/README.md

 > GEBCO Bathymetric Compilation Group 2024 The GEBCO_2024 Grid - a continuous terrain model of the global oceans and land.
 NERC EDS British Oceanographic Data Centre NOC, 2024. https://doi.org/10.5285/1c44ce99-0a0d-5f4f-e063-7086abc0ea0f

 ## Data product

+The data product consists of a netCDF file containing the gridded field obtained by the interpolation of the observations of more than 400 sea bird species.
+The field is computed for 5 time periods: 1970-1979, 1980-1980, 1990-1999, 2000-2009 and 2010-2019.

+Along with the gridded field, an error field is also provided.
+It allows user to only consider the regions where the analysis can be trusted, i.e. where the error field is lower than a given threshold (0.25 for example).

+The `aphiaID` and the scientific name of the different species are also stored as variables in the netCDF.